 And there’s more.
 The program is also spearheading the Civilisations Festival across 250 museums, galleries, libraries and archives throughout the country, starting with a live streaming (and replay) at the National Gallery of Civilisations: the Inside Story with the three presenters.
 Also opening at the National Gallery, is Manod: the Nation’s Treasure Caves, an exhibition which documents the removal of the National Gallery’s art collection during World War II.

 The Wallace Collection, Museum of Methodism and the British Museum are some of the other London museums holding festival events.
-For a full nationwide listing, check the Museum Crush website:

 Feature image: Aphrodite of Menophantos, Praxiteles, (4th century BCE) – Palazzo Massimo alle Terme, Rome, Italy